Chart Color Schemes

 Samford Valley ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Samford Valley was found to have below average cultural diversity, with 79.4% of its population born in Australia, 92.4% being citizens, and 95.1% speaking English only at home.
-The dominant religion in Samford Valley is Christianity, comprising 50.5% of the population, compared to 52.9% across Greater Brisbane.
+Christianity is the main religion in Samford Valley, comprising 50.5% of people, compared to 52.9% across Greater Brisbane.
 The top three ancestry groups are English (33.4%), Australian (25.3%), and Irish (10.3%).

-Notably, Scottish ancestry is overrepresented at 10.1%, matching South African representation at 1.0%, while Welsh ancestry is slightly higher at 0.8%.
+Notably, Scottish ancestry is overrepresented at 10.1%, South African remains at 1.0%, and Welsh is slightly higher at 0.8%.

 Frequently Asked Questions - Diversity